István Farkas (painter): Life

 After 1943 the persecution of Jews by the Hungarian authorities increased dramatically.
-Many of his friends and colleagues, including his French co-editor François Gachot, with whom he published books about József Rippl-Rónai, Tivadar Kosztka Csontváry and Béni Ferenczy pleaded with him to leave Hungary immediately.
+Many of his friends and colleagues, including his French co-editor François Gachot, with whom he published books about József Rippl-Rónai, Tivadar Csontváry Kosztka, and Béni Ferenczy pleaded with him to leave Hungary immediately.

 After the German occupation of Hungary in March 1944, the Nazis, in conjunction with the Hungarian authorities, started the active persecution of the Hungarian Jewish community, including the establishment of Jewish ghettos and the deportation of Jews to Auschwitz.
 The persecution began in the countryside and Farkas, living in Budapest, had a final opportunity to escape.
 Once again his friends, including the sculptor Pál Pátzay urged him to flee.
 But Farkas, still believing he would be protected from the Germans by the Hungarian authorities, remained.

 On April 15, 1944 he was arrested in Budapest along with a group of 45 Jewish journalists and publicists, among them editors of the Pester Lloyd.
-After being held for several weeks in the Kistarcsa deportation camp, Farkas was deported to Auschwitz where he was gassed upon his arrival.
+After being held for several weeks in the Kistarcsa deportation camp, Farkas was deported to Auschwitz-Birkenau where he was gassed upon his arrival.
 His wife, Ida Kohner, was murdered by a band of Hungarian fascists in Budapest and her body was thrown in the Danube river.
 Farkas expressed his resignation in a letter smuggled out of the Auschwitz-bound train during a stopover at Kecskemét:

 "When human dignity is so humiliated, it is not worth living anymore."

 After the war the Russian occupation authorities confiscated his personal property, including his apartment in the Aradi utca and his mansion in Szigliget and nationalized his publishing house.

 Beginning in the mid-1980s Farkas' work was gradually rediscovered by the art community outside Hungary.
 Since then, he has been the subject of many exhibitions including solo shows in Rome, New York City and Amsterdam.
 In 1997 Farkas’ portrait of Dezső Szomory was featured on the cover of the first edition of Nobel Prize winner Imre Kertész’ novel Valaki más.
 He was also the subject of a book Pranzo di Famiglia written by his granddaughter Alessandra Farkas, published by Sperling&Kupfer in 2006.